Better Document Classification

 - a category list for classifying the query

 Categories assigned to web pages are similar to the categories that I described in my post on the earlier patent from Google.
 For instance, a category might be a news item, it might involve sports or travel or finance.
-A page might be give a weight involving how much it actually fits into that categories.
+A page might be given a weight involving how much it actually fits into those categories.
 Categories are also assigned to queries, and they are also given a particular weight for those categories.

-For example, the search term “golf” could have a high weight for the categories “sports” and “sporting goods,” and a very low weight for the category of “information technology.”
+For example, the search term “golf” could have a high weight for the categories “sports” and “sporting goods,” and very low weight for the category of “information technology.”